AmirAli-Kalbasi/DataVizAndStatsToolkit/README.md

 Symbol Annotations: Include symbols above bars for additional data representation.
 Flexible Layout: Supports group and category labels with customizable fonts.
 Professional Presentation: Generates plots suitable for experienced and academic use.

+advanced_line_plotter
+Description:
+The advanced_line_plotter module provides a function to create highly customizable and professional-quality line plots.
+This function allows users to control various aspects of the line plot, including line styles, colors, data points, error bars, and symbols.
+It is ideal for creating complex research, presentations, and publications visualizations.

+Key Features:
+Customizable Line Settings: Adjust line colors, styles, and widths.
+Data Points Integration: Add data points with customizable appearance and jittering.
+Error Bars: Include error bars with adjustable orientation and appearance.
+Symbol Annotations: Add symbols above data points for additional data representation.
+Professional Presentation: Generates plots suitable for experienced and academic use.